NxCOS/openMCP/README.md

 ## Project: Open Multi-Player Control Panel (openMCP)

-  - openMCP is a multi-player server management solution
+  - openMCP is a open multi-player server management solution (ex: TCAdmin)

+## FAQ:

+  - Q: "How many developers are working on this project?"
+    - A: "Just myself and I am not looking for any assistance right now."
+  - Q: "Where can I follow the development progress more easily?"
+    - A: "This project can be found on [Twitter](https://twitter.com/openMCP)"
+  - Q: "Are you going to charge a license fee?"
+    - A: "No. Software should be open and free to all."
+  - Q: "What platforms are you going to support?:
+    - A: "All primary OS's eventually is the goal."

 ## Goals/Plans:

   [Phase 0x0 (CLI Only)]
   - Finish Database construction file
   - Create Database poll function
-  - Isolate server and client side files
+  - ~~Isolate server and client side files~~
   - Set up tmux integration
   - Prototype service install automation
     - Auto handle PIDs